Superconductors

 original field trying to get inside the superconductor and repelling the magnetic field outside.

-This is known as the Meissner effect and it explains how you can make a superconductor
+This is known as the Meissner effect and it explains how you can make a magnet

 What causes superconductivity?